java licensing

 Applying a security patch transitions you to the new Oracle Java OTN SE licensing agreement, which restricts commercial usage.

-Does Oracle Java SE OTN require a license for non-prod environments?
+Does Oracle Java SE OTN require a license for non-production environments?

-Direct purchase options are limited, as few resellers sell Java directly due to Oracle’s insufficient margins.
+Due to Oracle’s insufficient margins, few direct purchase options are available, as few resellers sell Java directly.
 You can also make your purchase directly from the Oracle webshop.

 Does the Java Development Kit require a license?